Scrum vs Kanban in Agile

 Kanban: Done by Workflow/Work item/Kanban card

 Scrum: It is the job of the Scrum Master to help the product owner, the development team to develop and maintain good habits

 Kanban: It is the job of the Agile Coach (if present – not all Kanban teams have one) to help the Product Owner and the Development Team to develop and maintain good habits.

 Scrum: Done in batches – Each Sprint starts with a Sprint Planning Meeting – facilitated by the Scrum Master and attended by the Product Owner and the Development Team and (optionally) other Stakeholders.
 Together they select high priority items from the Product Backlog that the Development Team can commit to delivering in a single Sprint.
 The selected items are known as the Sprint Backlog.

 Kanban: Based on single-threaded work item flows – Pulled directly from product backlog

 Scrum: Sprint Planning, Daily Scrum, Sprint Review, Sprint retrospective

 Kanban: Daily Stand up, Demo, Retrospective

-Scrum: Course is released on a particular cadence, which is determined by the length of the sprint.
+Scrum: Product is released on a particular cadence, which is determined by the length of the sprint.
 Typical, at the end of each sprint.

 Kanban: Release occurs continuously, or whenever there is a shippable product created